ercbk/nested-cross-validation-comparison/README.md

 few hundred rows.

-The primary issue with this technique is that it is computationally very expensive with potentially 1000s of models being trained in the process.
-This analysis seeks to answer two questions:
+The primary issue with this technique is that it is computationally very expensive with potentially tens of 1000s of models being trained in the process.
+This experiment seeks to answer two questions:
 1\.
 Which implementation is fastest?
 2\.
-How many *repeats*, given the size of the training set, should we expect to need to obtain an accurate out-of-sample error estimate?
+How many *repeats*, given the size of the training set, should we expect to need to obtain a reasonably accurate out-of-sample error estimate?

 While researching this technique, I found two *methods* of performing nested cross-validation — one authored by [Sabastian